+lable I. Discipilialy agency discourse codes.
 Code Description Participant Discourse Example Describing, identifying, defining, explaining, and/ or recalling evidence Lombardi et al. (2016) said that explanations are "accounts of how phenomena unfold that may lead to a feeling of understanding" (p.
 36).
 Explanations generally have greater complexity because they may involve some combination of descriptions (e.g., listing characteristics), identifications (indicating component characteristics from a set), and/or definitions (e.g., bounding the scope and meaning).
-Explanations may also involve narratives that may describe cause and effect relations over time to derive broader meaning (Dahlstrom, 2014; Trabasso & Magliano, 1996; Trabasso & Wiley, 2005).
-In science, evidence may be recalled supporting a particular claim.
-"These trees lived hundreds of millions of years ago.
+Explanations may also involve narratives that may describe cause and effect relations over time to derive broader "These trees lived hundreds of millions of years ago.
 This is saying that millions of years ago Norway was once a tropical place filled with whatever that thing is called.
 Whatever that is called."
-Categorizing, comparing, and/or classifying Categorizing is a common scientific process, occurring with group formation via distinct characteristics (Chi, 2005).
-Then things, events, objects, and/or other phenomena are distributed into groups, where they may be compared or classified based on orders, families, etc. based on shared and common characteristic and plausibly connected attributes (e.g., taxonomies, hierarchies; Kind & Osborne, 2017).
-Such categorizations, comparisons, and classifications may be made more concrete via metaphors and analogies.
-"So like 5 earthquakes in the same place" Questioning Within the scientific discipline, questioning involves asking, What exists?
-Why it happens? and How do we know?
-(Kind & Osborne, 2017).
-Scientific questions can arise out of curiosity, by theory-based and model-based predictions, and/ or the consequences of problem solutions (National Research Council, 2012).
-"So um so trilobites? they lived in the salt water right?
+Categorizing, comparing, and/or classifying meaning (Dahistrom, 2014; Tabasso & Magiliaho, 1996; Trabasso & Wiley, 2005).
+In science, evidence may be recalled supporting a particular claim.
+Categorizing is a common scientific process, occurring with group formation via distinct characteristics (Chi, 2005).
+Then things, events, objects, and/or other phenomena are distributed into groups, where they may be compared or classified based on orders, families, etc. based on shared and common characteristic and plausibly connected attributes (e.g., taxonomies, hierarchies, Kind & Osborne, 2017).
+Such categorizations, comparisons, and classified by the made more concrete via matanhore and analysis and classified.
+"So like 5 earthquakes in the same place" Questioning "So um so trilobites? they lived in the salt water right?
 Creatures that live more than 250 million years ago lived in salt water.
 But they're found in Ohio which is more than 500 miles from where they most commonly lived right?"
-Reasoning, predicting, and/ or justifying In science, reasoning involves many processes, including validating some cause- and-effect relation (Perkins & Groetzer, 2005).
+Reasoning, predicting, and/or justifying In science, reasoning involves many processes, including validating some cause and-effect relation (Perkins & Groetzer, 2005).
 Similarly, scientific predictions are statements about what might happen and emerge from theoretical cause and effect explanations (National Research Council, 2012).
 Predicting can involve logical, statistical, and/or mathematical thinking about how a certain cause may result in a certain effect (Kind & Osborne, 2017).
-Epistemic knowledge (knowledge about what constitutes validated scientific knowledge and the process for constructing validated scientific knowledge) is used to justify scientific claims.
+Epistemic knowledge (knowledge about what constitutes validated scientific knowledge and the process for constructing validated scientific knowledge is used to justify scientific claims.
 To do this requires critical-analytical thinking via logical reasoning (e.g., deductive, inductive, and abstract reasoning) and that is evidence-based.
 Justifying involves expressions of rightness, which in science often applies to both evidence and explanations and may involve warrants (e.g., reasoning) that connect evidence to explanations (Kind & Osborne, 2017).
 "Yea!
 But this hints that the water level was lower, how is that misleading?
 This is evidence that the water level might have been lower 19,000 year ago.
 But how does how is that misleading?
+(Continued)